meinstein/react-sage/docs/hooks/useForm/docs.md

 # useForm

-This hook simplifies the logic form state.
-To use, you must provide the form's initial state such that all keys and the type for each key are known.
-You may also optionally provide a validator for any or none of the provided form keys.
+This hook handles form-related state.
+To use it, you must provide it with your form's initial state such that all keys and the type for each key are known.
+Optionally, you can provide validators for any (or none) of the form keys.

 ```js
 const form = useForm({